MunshurAli/Sales-Analysis-Power-BI-Dashboard/README.md

 💼 This hands-on project strengthened my understanding of:

--Data modeling and transformation.
+* Data modeling and transformation.
--DAX for creating dynamic KPI's and calculations.
+* DAX for creating dynamic KPI's and calculations.
--Interactive data storytelling through slicers, filters, and visualizations.
+* Interactive data storytelling through slicers, filters, and visualizations.
--Designing dashboards tailored for business impact.
+* Designing dashboards tailored for business impact.

 📷 Dashboard Preview